cloudfoundry/docs-dev-guide/services/user-provided.html.md

 	At this point `VCAP_SERVICES`, the environment variable which controls binding, has been set locally but not yet pushed to the environment of the container where our app is running.

-1. We push our app again to update the container environment and cause the binding to take effect.
+1. We push our app a second time to update the container environment and cause the binding to take effect.

 	<pre class="terminal">
 	$ cf push test-msg-app